hound-search/hound/README.md

   You might have to change the path of the last command if you installed Go somewhere else on your system.

-2. Create a config.json file and use it to list your repositories.
+2. Create a config.json file in your `$GOPATH/bin` and use it to list your repositories.
 Check out our [example-config.json](config-example.json) to see how to set up various types of repositories.
 For example, we can configure Hound to search its own source code using the config found in [default-config.json](default-config.json):